LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

   will be used to define file paths

 Then, we import functionalities from various third-party libraries.
-These dependencies were installed when running
+These were installed when running
 ``pip install -e ronataswestoldturkic`` eariler.

 - The attr library from the PyLexibank ecosystem will create the custom